Selman Reis: Ottoman admiral

 Selman Reis came back in favor with the arrival of Ibrahim Pasha in Egypt in 1524.
 He was able to make a detailed report of the situation of the Indian Ocean at the time, suggesting the occupation of Ethiopia, Yemen, and the Swahili Coast, and the eviction of the Portuguese from Hormuz, Goa and Malacca.
 In 1525, the Portuguese raided the Red Sea, further bringing the threat of their fleet closer to Egypt.

 In 1525, Selman Reis was put at the head of an Ottoman fleet of 18 ships and 299 cannons as its admiral, with ships taken from the derelict Jiddah fleet and refurbished in Suez.
-He was in association with Hayreddin al-Rumi, leading around 4,000 infantry.
+He was in association with Hayreddin, leading around 4,000 infantry.
 They left Suez in 1526 and returned Jiddah to order.
 Landing in Mocha in January 1527, they led an expedition into the interior of Yemen to subdue the area, which they succeeding in doing after beheading Mustafa Beg.
 Aden remained independent but recognized suzerainty to Ottoman rule.

 This allowed the Ottomans to retake control of the Red Sea, and for the first time, the Portuguese could not send a fleet to the Red Sea in 1527., Following these successes, various potentates in the Indian Ocean asked for Ottoman help against the Portuguese: in 1527 the Vizier of Hormuz as well as the Zamorin of Calicut.

 By 1528, Ottoman mercenaries were present on Islamic shipping as far as Sumatra.
-However, Selman Reis fell into a dispute with Hayreddin al-Rumi who had Selman assassinated in September 1528.
-Selman's nephew Mustafa Bayram avenged his death by having Hayreddin killed, but in the wake of Selman's and Hayreddin's deaths the Ottomans lost control of mainland Yemen.
+However, Selman Reis fell into a dispute with Hayreddin who had Selman assassinated in September 1528.
+Selman's nephew Mustafa Bayram tried to avenge his death by having Hayreddin killed although he failed to do so, but in the wake of Selman's and Hayreddin's deaths the Ottomans lost control of mainland Yemen and their naval power gradually began to diminish in that region.